Carlosrincong/AWS-Solutions-Architect-Associate/VPC/README.md

 NAT translates private IP addresses to public IP addresses, ensuring communication out to the internet.
 An Amazon VPC can have only one internet gateway (opens in a new tab) at a time, and it is a regional resilient service ensuring high availability.
 The only architectural difference between a public and private subnet is that a public subnet has a route to an internet gateway.
 For public subnet enable auto-assign public ipv4 address.
+###### Bastion Host
+- Bastion Host is an Instance in the public subnet with their own security group (BastionHost-SG).
+This instance have access to the EC2 instances in te private subnet.
+Users firt connect vis SSH to the Bastion Host,  then via SSH connect to the Private Instances.
+- The key is that the Bastion Host must be have access to the internet and limited from potencial IP Users throught Security group.
+- The security group pf the private instances must allow the security group of the bastion host.
 #### Virtual private gateway
 A virtual private gateway connects your VPC to another private network.
 When you have both gateways, you can then establish an encrypted virtual private network (VPN) connection between the two sides.